UPDATED on Dec. 29, 2018. In this post, we’ll review Part A and Part B Medicare Enrollment Periods.

 The effective date of your Medicare coverage depends on when you enroll.
 The later you enroll, the later your benefits begin.

-If you enroll in Part B during the:
+If you enroll in Medicare Part A (Part B) during the:

 - First 3 months of your IEP, your benefits will begin the first day of the 4th month of your IEP or the month of eligibility.